SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Conclusion

 \section{Conclusion}

 In this paper, we propose SCC-Loc, a unified Semantic-Cascade-Consensus framework for UAV cross-modal Thermal Geo-localization in GNSS-denied environments.
-By sharing a single-load foundation model across both retrieval and matching phases, SCC-Loc establishes a memory-efficient paradigm to elegantly bridge the profound modality gap.
-To systematically overcome spatial misalignments, massive structural outliers, and decoy-induced positional drift, we integrate the SGVA module, the C-SATSF mechanism, and the CD-RAPS strategy.
-Additionally, we construct the Thermal-UAV dataset, providing comprehensive multi-temporal and complex topological variations with aligned 3D priors to facilitate cross-modal benchmarking.
-Ultimately, this work advances automatic multimodal remote sensing image registration and cross-view image geolocation, validating thermal imagery as a robust, complementary source for Earth observation and all-weather autonomous UAV navigation.
+By sharing a \textcolor{black}{single foundation-model backbone} across retrieval and matching, SCC-Loc \textcolor{black}{provides a memory-efficient solution for handling} the thermal-visible modality gap.
+To overcome spatial misalignments, structural outliers, and decoy-induced positional drift, we integrate the SGVA module, C-SATSF mechanism, and CD-RAPS strategy.
+We also construct the Thermal-UAV dataset, which provides multi-temporal thermal queries, complex urban-rural scenes, and aligned 3D priors for cross-modal benchmarking.
+Nevertheless, SCC-Loc still relies on manually configured hyperparameters and onboard attitude priors, while dense matching and multi-candidate optimization introduce additional latency for onboard deployment.
+Future work will investigate adaptive parameter optimization, stronger tolerance to telemetry disturbances, and lightweight acceleration strategies toward real-time UAV localization.

 \begin{IEEEbiography}[{ }]{Xiaoran Zhang} received the B.E. degree in simulation engineering from the National University of Defense Technology, Changsha, China, in 2024, where he is currently pursuing the M.S. degree in control science and engineering.